liuyehcf/BlogSource/_posts/Linux-Memory-Management.md

 And additionally, `brk` and `sbrk` allocate virtual memory space within a process's address space, and the allocation of physical memory pages occurs as data is actually read from or written to the allocated virtual memory.

+## 7.4 Standard File I/O and mmap

+Here's a comparison between "Standard File I/O" and `mmap`:

+1. **Access Mechanism**:
+    * **Standard File I/O**: Operations involve explicit system calls to read from or write to a file, such as read() and write().
+Data is transferred between the kernel space and the user space.
+    * **mmap**: A region of a file is mapped to a region of the process's memory.
+After this mapping, reading from or writing to this memory region allows you to directly read from or write to the file.
+The file access is essentially treated as memory access.
+1. **Efficiency**:
+    * **Standard File I/O: Each operation**, like reading or writing, requires a system call, which introduces some overhead.
+Additionally, there might be double buffering: one buffer in the application and another in the kernel.
+    * **mmap**: Once a file is memory-mapped, accessing it can be as efficient as accessing regular memory, especially beneficial for random access patterns.
+No additional system calls are needed after mapping until the memory is unmapped.
+1. **Use Cases**:
+    * **Standard File I/O**: Generally suitable for sequential file operations or when there's a need for granular control over I/O.
+    * **mmap**: Particularly beneficial for random access patterns, as in some databases or large datasets.
+It's also commonly used for inter-process communication (IPC) via shared memory.
+1. **Memory Management**:
+    * **Standard File I/O**: Data is read into buffers managed by the application or the standard library.
+    * **mmap**: Uses the operating system's page cache directly, potentially avoiding the double-buffering scenario.
+The OS manages the memory, and can "page out" sections if needed, making it more dynamic.
+1. **File Size Changes**:
+    * **Standard File I/O**: Changing the file size or position isn't problematic, as you usually check or adjust your position with calls like lseek().
+    * **mmap**: Changing the mapped file's size can lead to segmentation faults or undefined behavior if not handled correctly.
+1. **Consistency & Coherency**:
+    * **Standard File I/O**: To ensure multiple processes can safely read/write, careful synchronization is often required.
+    * **mmap**: Provides a coherent view of a file.
+If one process changes a memory-mapped file, another process using the same mapping will see the changes almost immediately.
+1. **Flexibility**:
+    * **Standard File I/O**: Offers a broader range of operations, like different ways to seek within a file, read certain lengths of bytes, or handle errors.
+    * **mmap**: More limited but offers direct memory access benefits.

+In conclusion, the choice between Standard File I/O and `mmap` depends on the specific needs and access patterns of the application.
+Each has its strengths and ideal scenarios.
+For simple file reading/writing tasks, Standard File I/O is often sufficient.
+For performance-critical applications with specific patterns, `mmap` can offer advantages.

 # 8 Reference

 * [20 张图揭开「内存管理」的迷雾，瞬间豁然开朗](https://zhuanlan.zhihu.com/p/152119007)